psudhakar/interview/README.md

-### Redshift Performance Optimisation and Examples:
+### Redshift Performance Optimisation with an example:
 Redshift's columnar storage is different from traditional RDBMS systems.
 We had to fine-tune our table designs, distribution styles, and sort keys to ensure optimal performance.
-This required several iterations and performance benchmarking.
+This required several iterations and performance benchmarking on our recent migration project.

-I can explain with a simple example on the challenges we faced in migrating a huge transaction table from onprem RDBMS to Redshift.
+I can explain this with a simple example on the challenges we faced in migrating a huge transaction table from onprem RDBMS to Redshift.
 This Transaction table was heavily accessed and was growing rapidly, given the nature of our business.

 Original Structure (On-Premises RDBMS):

-<mark>(Have your own fields here applicable for your project)</mark>
-TransactionID (Primary Key)
+> (Have your own fields here applicable for your project) TransactionID (Primary Key)
 AccountNumber
 TransactionDate